LSEG-API-Samples/Example.EMA.Java.Kotlin/README.md

     ![intellij](./images/intelliJ_1.png "create new project")

-5. Select **Kotlin/JVM** in the Addition Libraries and Frameworks window, then click Next button.
+5. Select **Kotlin/JVM** in the Addition Libraries and Frameworks window, then click the Next button.

     ![intellij](./images/intelliJ_2.png "select Kotlin/JVM")